-It seems more important than ever to acquire and apply mindful parenting practices to our everyday lives.
+It seems like now, more than ever, it has become fundamental to learn and implement mindful parenting tips to our everyday lives.

 In a world crowded with noise, deadlines, and technology our children are swamped with these same pollutants.